A IS FOR AGRICULTURE, ARCHAEOLOGY, & ART

 Ireland has many PORTS.
 The Waterford Port is the cargo gateway to the South East Region of Ireland.
 Click HERE to watch a webcam of the port.
 The Port of Cork is a natural harbor and the major seaport of Southern Ireland.
 Approximately two-thirds of the port traffic in Ireland goes through Dublin Port.
 The port of Cobh was the last port of call of the Titanic.
 Ireland has several cruise ports.

 Ireland was officially declared the REPUBLIC OF IRELAND in 1949, following the Republic of Ireland Act 1948.
 It is a sovereign state in north-western Europe occupying 26 counties of the island of Ireland.
 The state shares its only land border with Northern Ireland, a part of the United Kingdom.
 By tradition, Ireland is divided into 4 provinces.
-The government is based on the Irish Constitution with a president, Prime Minister, and parliament.
+The government is the cabinet that exercises executive authority in the Republic of Ireland.

 The RIVERS in Ireland have been used since ancient times as a means of transport, a source of food, even boundaries between kingdoms, some of which are still in force today.
 The longest river is the River Shannon.
 The river develops into three lakes along its course - 1.
 Lough Allen, 2.
 Lough Ree, and 3.
 Lough Derg.The River Clyde is the shortest river.
 Rivers flow into the Irish Sea, the Celtic Sea, and the Atlantic Ocean.
 There are myths and legends about the rivers in Ireland.